pingcap/docs-tidb-operator/en/restore-from-gcs-using-job.md

 ---
 title: Restore Backup Data from Google Cloud Storage (GCS) Using TiDB Lightning
-summary: This document describes how to use TiDB Lightning to restore backup data stored in Google Cloud Storage (GCS) to a TiDB cluster.
+summary: Learn how to use TiDB Lightning to restore backup data stored in Google Cloud Storage (GCS) to a TiDB cluster.
 ---

 # Restore Backup Data from Google Cloud Storage (GCS) Using TiDB Lightning

 This document describes how to use [TiDB Lightning](https://docs.pingcap.com/tidb/stable/tidb-lightning-overview/) to restore backup data from [Google Cloud Storage (GCS)](https://cloud.google.com/storage/docs/) to a TiDB cluster.
 TiDB Lightning is a tool for fast full data import into a TiDB cluster.
 This document uses the [physical import mode](https://docs.pingcap.com/tidb/stable/tidb-lightning-physical-import-mode/).
-For detailed usage and configuration parameters of TiDB Lightning, refer to the [official documentation](https://docs.pingcap.com/tidb/stable/tidb-lightning-overview/).
+For detailed usage and configuration items of TiDB Lightning, refer to the [official documentation](https://docs.pingcap.com/tidb/stable/tidb-lightning-overview/).

 The following example shows how to restore backup data from GCS to a TiDB cluster.

 ## Prepare a node pool for TiDB Lightning

 You can run TiDB Lightning in an existing node pool or create a dedicated node pool.
-The following command example shows how to create a new node pool.
+The following example shows how to create a new node pool.
 Replace the variables as needed:

 - `${clusterName}`: GKE cluster name